nataniayp/plEASE/README.md

 Users who are able to help with a particular request can accept the request via our respond page, which will subsequently notify the person who made the request and complete the transaction.

-Attached below is a PDF file which contains a concept map of the routing within the application.
+Attached below is a PDF file that contains a concept map of the routing within the application.

 [Milestone 1 Technical Proof of Concept.pdf](https://github.com/nataniayp/plEASE/files/6564391/Milestone.1.Technical.Proof.of.Concept.pdf)